wendux/DSBridge-IOS/README.md

     alert(v);
    })

-   //Test will be called by Java, must be global function function test(arg1,arg2){
+   //Test will be called by Object-c, must be global function function test(arg1,arg2){
     return arg1+arg2;
    }